Most Visited Cities in the World in 2025

 - Housing and liveability trade-offs are central: short-term accommodation growth often becomes the political constraint.

-- Value beats volume: spend per trip, length of stay and spatial dispersion matter more for welfare than raw arrivals.
+- Value beats volume: spend per trip, stay length, seasonal smoothing and spatial dispersion matter more for welfare than raw arrivals alone.

 Sources